Techtonica/curriculum/jquery/jquery.md

 1. Using the jQuery documentation or other resources as your guide, add the ability to change a paragraph's font size when it is clicked.

-2. Using the jQuery documentatino or other resources as your guide, add the ability to change an element's color when you hover over it with your mouse.
+2. Using the jQuery documentation or other resources as your guide, add the ability to change an element's color when you hover over it with your mouse.

 ### Challenge
 - Find some more jQuery methods that interest you and implement them!